ceshine/ceshine-hugo/content/post/20191216-text-annotation-1/index.md

 The `secret_key` is used to sign the cookies, which makes sure their contents are not tampered with.

-Next step is to create a GET endpoint for retrieving a batch/set of sentence pairs to annotate.
+The next step is to create a GET endpoint for retrieving a batch/set of sentence pairs to annotate.
 At the start of the function, we check if we've seen this user.
 If not, we create a new user ID for them and save the ID to the associated session:

 ```python
 @APP.get("/batch/", response_model=BatchForAnnotation)